teamshares/shoelace/docs/pages/teamshares/logo-assets.md

+---
+meta:
+  title: Logo & Brand Assets
+  description: The Teamshares brand includes our company logo, our mark (Alee), the word “Teamshares”, plus designs, templates and other distinctive features associated with us, our technology, and our customers.
+---

 # Logo & Brand Assets

 > The Teamshares brand includes our company logo, our mark (Alee), the word “Teamshares”, plus designs, templates and other distinctive features associated with us, our technology, and our customers.